rikurainio/fastify-react-crud-example/README.md

 Install pnpm:```npm install -g pnpm@latest```
 Install packages:```pnpm install```

-### Setting up the local database
+## Setting up the local database
-**You must have** [Docker](https://docs.docker.com/get-docker/ "Get Docker") installed on your machine, for the local postgresql container to work.
+**You must have** [Docker](https://docs.docker.com/get-docker/ "Get Docker") installed on your machine, for the local PostgreSQL container to work.
 Open the link and select your operating system.

-To start a locally hosted container that includes PostgreSQL, run```pnpm run dev:db```.
+To start a locally hosted container with PostgreSQL, run'''pnpm dev:db```.
 Make sure you have Docker Engine running.

-### Starting dev servers
+## Starting dev servers
 To **start both applications**, run:```pnpm run dev```.
 This will start the apps:
 frontend at: [http://localhost:5173](http://localhost:5173 "http://localhost:5173")